ranchodeluxe/frontendstreams/README.md

 }
 ```

 Notice the `require()` statements and `module.exports` convention.
-This is a NodeJS module and in its raw form the browser cannot digest it.
+This is a NodeJS module.
+In its raw form the browser cannot digest it.
 To use this in the browser we need a couple things.
-First we need some magic that will allow the browser to resolve our `require()` imports.
-Browserify is this magic as mentioned before.
-Secondly, we need an entry point, a bridge, between the browser and the modules.
-We need a way to link the browser scope of `window` to our NodeJS modules.
+First we need something that will allow the browser to resolve our `require()` imports.
+Browserify makes this happen for us.
+Secondly, we need an entry point, a bridge, between the browser and the NodeJS modules.
+We need a way to link the browser context of `window` with the code in our modules.

 Notice that each example in `/src/` has a corresponding `/src/main_< example name >.js`.
 This is the bridge: